PAIDiPaidThis.com

 Dormer loft conversion cost UK: why it costs more and what to expect

 A dormer loft conversion pushes a box out from the roof slope, which buys you proper head height and floor space you can actually stand up in.
 That extra structure is exactly why it costs more than a plain rooflight job.
-The real prices below are pulled from genuine prices so you can see the gap for yourself.
+The real prices below are pulled from genuine prices so you can see the gap for yourself, and how much the size and shape of the dormer moves the number.

 The quick version